ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 # YTB Notebook — Product & Codebase Assessment (June 2026)

+> **Update (2026-07-08):** Re-verified against current `main`/`pdf-export` branch state.
+Two of the five original blockers are already closed (`/tiptap` deleted, `.env.example` added), and a substantial new feature (authenticated, XSS-hardened PDF export via a cached warm Puppeteer instance) shipped since this doc was written.
+See "Assessment Update" section below for the current launch verdict.

 A from-the-code read of where this project stands, whether it's deployable, what to build next, and what to use for a showcase homepage.
 Based on direct inspection of the repo (schema, data layer, auth, components, git history) plus current research on what gets developers hired in 2026.

 ---